dedoussis/icloud-hide-my-email-browser-extension/README.md

 Hide My Email is natively supported in Safari.
 This extension aims to bring a similar UX to the Chromium ecosystem.

+_Disclaimer: This extension is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Apple._

 ![Extension popup demo](./src/assets/img/demo-popup.gif)

 ![Extension content demo](./src/assets/img/demo-content.gif)